 In the Summer of 2016 Alexandra teamed up with Cesar Reyes and the two psych enthusiasts began hosting a local Psych Nite every Tuesday at the Jackalope Lounge.
 This was her first taste at booking shows, promoting, and organizing live events with touring musicians.
 Some of the bands she booked include Night Shapes, Greenbeard, Cosmonauts, Dead Shakes, Heaters, among others.

-Catch her in Salt Lake until June 2017 at most indie, dreamy, garage, or psych shows.
-Her work is not limited to music only, but certainly has a music focused approach.
+Catch her in Brooklyn at a show, coffee shop, museum, Prospect Park, dive bar, or yoga studio.
+Her work is not limited to solely music, but certainly has a music focused approach.
 If you are interested in working with Alexandra you can reach her through email – firstname.lastname@example.org.
 Collaborating and creating are two of her favorite things.

 Thanks for reading.
-Please check in with us and share Space & Echo to all of your friends.
+Please check in, send us hate mail, reach out to us, whatever.
+And share Space & Echo to all of your friends!